alekc/terraform-provider-kubectl/docs/resources/kubectl_manifest.md

 By default, this is set to `["data"]` for all `v1/Secret` manifests.

-The fields provided should use dot-separater syntax to specify the field to obfuscate.
+The fields provided should use dot-separator syntax to specify the field to obfuscate.

 ```hcl
 resource "kubectl_manifest" "test" {